Bourkekev/ms4-power-fitness-gym/TESTING.md

 ### Bag items show in toast notification when logging in

 If you have an item in the bag when you are doing something that sends another success message, like logging in or editing a product, the notification toast shows the contents of the bag as well as the success message.
 I would prefer the bag does not show when these type of events occur.

+### Adding an already existing Community Message Board Topic

+When adding a Community topic, if the topic exists, it will create another topic assigned to this user, but all messages from the first topic of the same name will appear here too.
+I tried adding a `unique=True` constraint to the MessageTopic model subject field but the migration would not work, and errored saying `UNIQUE constraint failed:`.
+So for now I have left this as it is as it does not error or fail, just duplicates the Topic.